rebelsky/csc207b/_labs/tree-traversal.md

   remaining.push(this.root);
   // Invariants:
   //   remaining only contains Strings or Nodes
-  //   All valuess in the tree are either
+  //   All values in the tree are either
   //     (a) already printed
   //     (b) in remaining
   //     (c) in or below a node in remaining